trekiteasy/get-lyrics/README.md

-# get-lyrics - Get lyrics in your apps
+# simple-get-lyrics - Get lyrics in your apps

-**get-lyrics** allows you to get lyrics from a song in your app.
+**simple-get-lyrics** allows you to get lyrics from a song in your app.

 ## How to install

 ```
-npm install get-lyrics --save
+npm install simple-get-lyrics --save
 ```

 ## How to use